thymedev/thymedev.github.io/src/docs/bettercensor/README.md

 **`coverride [t,f]`**
 > Sets this server's override settings.
 > If set to true, only this server's google sheets censor list will be used.
-> If set to false, then this server's google sheets censor list will be used in conjunction with the default list [here](https://raw.githubusercontent.com/thymedev/censor-bot/master/DefaultList.json).
+> If set to false, both the server's censor list and the [default list](https://raw.githubusercontent.com/thymedev/censor-bot/master/DefaultList.json) will be enforced.

 **`cwith [#, *, |, or d]`**
 > Sets the censoring options to ###, \*\*\*, spoliers, or deleting the message.